If you only live in an apartment part of the month, you may only owe partial rent.

 - Multiply the daily rental fee by the number of days you owe rent for that month.
 The total is your prorated rent.

-- And here’s a tip: Though February has fewer days than other months, don’t expect to receive prorated rent because of it.
+- And here’s a tip: Though February has fewer days than other months, don’t expect to receive prorated rent if you’re living there from the 1st through the 28th (amazingly, renters have tried this).
 Your monthly rent is your monthly rent, and February is a month, regardless of how many days it contains.

 Prorated rent can be a big money saver for tenants.
-Even if you are moving in on the first, it’s a great idea to ask for your landlord’s prorating policy in writing before signing your lease.
+Even if you are moving in on the first, it’s a great idea to ask your landlord a question about their prorating policy in writing before signing your lease.
 Then, one way or another, you’ll avoid surprises and conflicts later on.